Table of contents:

 For a list of valid Private Keys, read the Challenge Key Pairs article.

-Simply MD5 hash the challenge and your client's Private Key concatenated together as a string.
+Simply MD5 hash the latest challenge received and your client's Private Key concatenated together as a string.

 For an implementation of this, review SolveMSNP6Challenge in msnp_challenges.cs.